 One of the easiest and most exciting local activism opportunities is using the Meetup.com platform to organize a monthly vegan dine-out or vegan drinks event.
 There are over a hundred different vegan groups in North America that use Meetup.com to organize these sorts of events.
 Vegan meetups held at local restaurants pay off in at least two ways.
 First, they are great for participants—building a sense of community while inspiring people to make greater commitments toward compassionate eating or vegan advocacy.
 Second, the money spent at these gatherings offers an important cash infusion to vegan-friendly restaurants.

-If you can create a thriving vegan meetup that bounces between restaurants, the money at stake will go a long way toward inspiring these establishments to step up their game when it comes to offering great vegan options.
+If you can create a thriving vegan meetup that bounces between restaurants, the money at stake will go a long way toward inspiring these establishments to step up their game when it comes serving the vegan community.
 There are instances of non-vegan restaurants that have made permanent vegan additions to their menus as a result of the special items they’ve prepared for vegan meetups.

-Many local organizers also set up a closed Facebook group.
+A website is still practically a must-have for a well-organized local vegan group.
+Many local organizers also set up closed groups on Discord, Telegram, or Facebook.
 That keeps out trolls and thereby minimizes moderation chores.
 These groups offer a wonderful way for your community members to interact, and to get the word out about local opportunities and events.
-When big bottles of Just Mayo are deeply-discounted at your town’s Grocery Outlet, you can expect a group member to excitedly share the news.
+When big bags of vegan cheese are deeply discounted at your town’s Grocery Outlet, for instance, you can expect a group member to excitedly share the news.

 At the extreme end of difficulty, when it comes to local activism, is setting up a VegFest event in your city.
 There are dozens of VegFest events happening around the world.
 The biggest ones, like those in Boston and Toronto, attract more than 10,000 attendees.
 Most VegFests offer admission that’s either free or just a few dollars, with the bulk of the event’s funding supplied through charging food, book, and clothing concession stand operators.